 Go out for Dinner in Some of the Best Dining Spots

 Would you call yourself a foodie?
 Then you’re in luck because some of the best restaurants in Seattle offer dining experiences that are out of this world.
-Of course, finding the ideal restaurant for you depends on your cuisine preferences, the type of the occasion, and your budget, but here are some of our suggestions:
+Of course, finding the ideal restaurant for you depends on your cuisine preferences, the type of the occasion, and your budget.
+There are different places where you can celebrate moving in together with your partner, getting a promotion, or having a birthday party, but to help you we made a list with some of our suggestions:

 - Pizzeria Credo.
 You’ll find some of the best Italian food here, and we’re not only talking about pizzas.
 The restaurant has pretty reasonable prices for the quality of food it offers and is great for get-togethers with friends, or even a date.